yarro-s/CppArrows/README.md

 ```

 Arrows are normally created from lambdas or class methods with the `make_arrow<In>(lambda)`
-method where `In` is the type of the lambda's input parameter
+function where `In` is the type of the lambda's input parameter

 ```c++
 // <int> is the type of the lambda input param